Confusion reigns over fate of detained migrant children

 Immigrant children held in a detention centre in Virginia say they were handcuffed, beaten, left nude in concrete cells and strapped to chairs with bags over their heads, the Associated Press reported.

 The Shenandoah Valley Juvenile Center denies the allegations.

 According to another lawsuit, migrant children say they were forcibly administered drugs at the Shiloh Treatment Center near Houston, Texas.

-Children were allegedly made to take psychiatric medications, which were presented as vitamins.
+Children were allegedly made to take psychiatric drugs while being told the pills were vitamins.